-SPCs, LLCs, and SAOCs are not subject to disclosure requirements.
-However, SAOG companies are obligated to immediately disclose their initial annual un-audited financial results on the MSX after they are prepared, and this must be done within 30 days of the financial year's end.
-Audited annual financial statements and quarterly financial statements must also be disclosed immediately on the MSX after their approval by the Board.
+SPCs, LLCs and SAOCs are not subject to disclosure requirements.
+However, SAOG companies are obligated to immediately disclose their initial annual un-audited financial results on the MSX after they are prepared, and this must be done within 30 days for each quarter.
+Audited annual financial statements and quarterly financial statements must also be disclosed immediately on the MSX after its approval by the Board.